raphCode/master-thesis-muzero/theory.typ

 take.
 He is only interested in maximizing his payoff, so he only looks a the third entry of the payoff vectors.
-In @fig_bi_mp, this is illustrated by underlining the respective entry in the tuple of payoffs.
+In @fig-bi_mp, this is illustrated by underlining the respective entry in the tuple of payoffs.
 In the specific case of the leftmost !dp in the tree, !pl~#node_leftmost.content has the possible